-In addition, at the trial in the Kern County Superior Court case number Case No. S-1500-CV-264931-DRL (Consolidated with S-1500-CV-266707, SPC), based on the evidence presented, Judgment was granted in favor of the Tearlach parties (Appellants herein), with the Court specifically declaring, as part of the Amended Judgment, that "Defendant WESTERN STATES INTERNATIONAL, INC. transferred, effective on or before December 13, 2006, to Claimant TEARLACH RESOURCES (CALIFORNIA) LTD. a sixty percent (60%) working interest in the oil and gas property known as the Kern Front Field described in the TEARLACH RESOURCES (CALIFORNIA), LTD. Cross-complaint in Kern County Superior Court case number Case No. S-1500-CV-264931-DRL (Consolidated with S-1500-CV-266707, SPC) (and Exhibit T to the Charles Ross Declaration signed on February 18, 2010 and filed in that case on February 22, 2010), including the Witmer A, B West and Sentinal A Lease (CACA 045619) and the Mitchel Lease (CACA 045618)."
+In addition, at the trial in the Kern County Superior Court case number

+Case No. S-1500-CV-264931-DRL (Consolidated with S-1500-CV-266707, SPC), based on the evidence presented, Judgment was granted in favor of the Tearlach parties (Appellants herein), with the Court specifically declaring, as part of the Amended Judgment, that "Defendant WESTERN STATES INTERNATIONAL, INC. transferred, effective on or before December 13, 2006, to Claimant

+TEARLACH RESOURCES (CALIFORNIA) LTD. a sixty percent (60%) working interest in the oil and gas property known as the Kern Front Field described in the TEARLACH RESOURCES (CALIFORNIA), LTD. Cross-complaint in Kern County Superior Court case number Case No. S-1500-CV-264931-DRL

+(Consolidated with S-1500-CV-266707, SPC) (and Exhibit T to the Charles Ross Declaration signed on February 18, 2010 and filed in that case on February 22, 2010), including the Witmer A, B West and Sentinal A Lease (CACA 045619) and the Mitchel Lease (CACA 045618)."
 [Amended Judgment, Appendix 558.]

-Tearlach maintained that it was an insult to the judicial system for Moving Parties/Respondents herein to read the clear language of the Superior Court Judge's declaratory judgment and call it "void" for lack of jurisdiction, when it was Moving Parties themselves (Respondents herein) who chose to litigate the matter in the Superior Court, and who opposed all efforts to have the matter heard elsewhere.9 As the Court of Appeal ruled, the United States was not a party to the Superior Court cases, and no one ever suggested or argued that it should be; neither was the Bureau of Land Management or any other federal entity or agency.10
+Tearlach maintained that it was an insult to the judicial system for Moving Parties/Respondents herein to read the clear language of the Superior Court Judge's declaratory judgment and call it "void" for lack of jurisdiction, when it was Moving Parties themselves (Respondents herein) who chose to litigate the matter in the Superior Court, and who opposed all efforts to have the matter heard elsewhere.
+The United States was not a party to the Superior Court cases, and no one ever suggested or argued that it should be; neither was the Bureau of Land Management or any other federal entity or agency.
+The insulation of the superior court cases are the suggested or argued that it should be to the superior Court cases, and Management or any other federal entity or agency.